4 Questions that Will Reveal Your God-Given Purpose

 Vocation includes that for which you can be paid and what the world needs.

 When you are able to combine all of these areas, you my friend have struck a purpose.
 Although I do want you to keep in mind that the financial aspect isn’t always an indicator of purpose.
 So if you’ve been feeling discontent and unsettled, it could be that God is looking to move you into a greater calling in life, but finding your calling in life is more than just a simple search on local job boards.
 It takes a journey of discovery.

 So are you ready to journey with me?

 Perhaps your past experiences involved abuse, and or neglect.
 And now, God is preparing you to help women and children in domestic violence situations, or perhaps you are like me, who had a passion to solve problems.
-I love to help people live a life, that honors God, and he’s given me a gift of wisdom and faith and it was confirmed by others constantly bringing their struggles, to me.
+I love to help people live a life that honors God, and he’s given me a gift of wisdom and faith and it was confirmed by others constantly bringing their struggles to me.
 My past experiences with my own personal immaturity and self-righteousness along with the countless dysfunctional relationships prepared me to help others find biblical solutions to their tough challenges.
-Okay, my friend, now, it’s your turn to start digging.
-If you are wondering what God wants you to do with life, I want to invite you to join us for our free Created with Purpose Devotional.
-It is my gift to you.
-This devotional will be sent straight to your inbox.

 Lastly, I encourage you to sign up for this free mini-course, Uncover Your God-Given Purpose which aims to inspire you in discovering your destined path and fulfilling your God-given purpose.
 With this course, you’ll realize that clarity is within reach and you’ll be motivated to take action towards your purpose.
 And when you’re ready to take the next step, Destined – Discover Your God Given Purpose will help you further in your pursuit of purpose.